NEONScience/NEON-Data-Skills/tutorials/Other/GEE/04_classification/4b_supervised_rf_classification.md

 ```
 ## Train/Test Split

-Next let's split the data for each species into training and test data, using an 80/20 split.
+Once we have the training data for each species, we can split the data for each species into training and test data, using an 80/20 split.
+The training data will be used later on to train the random forest model, and the test data is used to test the accuracy of the model results on an independent data set.

 ```javascript
 // Create training and test subsets for each class (i.e., species types) using stratified random sampling (80/20%)